-No matter how busy you are, or perhaps because your home seems to have a revolving door - the annual purging of a year's worth of mildew, grime, dust, and dirt still needs to be done so you can get by with simple surface cleanings the rest of the year.
+No matter how busy you are, or perhaps because your home seems to have a revolving door - the annual purging of a year's worth of mildew, grime, dust, and dirt still needs to be done so you can get by with simple surface buffing the rest of the year.

-Here's my top 10 list of things to do in and around your home in March to get you started.
+Here's my top 10 list of things to do in and around your home in April to get you started.

 You'll find housekeeping is quicker and easier than ever before.
-Get the March Home Checklist.
+Get the April Home Checklist.

 About the Author